gutzcha/EyeGuide/README.md

    * Experience with computer vision, machine learning, and deep learning
    * Proficiency in programming languages such as Python and C++
    * Knowledge of face detection and recognition algorithms
-   * Familiarity with libraries such as MediaPipe, CVzone and Pytorch
+   * Familiarity with libraries such as MediaPipe, opencv and Pytorch
    * Ability to work with temporal (time series) data
    * Good understanding of neural networks and training process
-   * Ability to work with large datasets and extract insights from data
    * Familiarity with Git and GitHub
-   * Familiarity with agile development methodologies
    * Understanding of ethical and privacy concerns in AI and computer vision

 ## For Junior Developers and Data Scientists: